Mrkewl/CTRL/README.md

 3. game updating every week loss<can use a stop gap with date time now>

+18. solving the money issue in compartment after joining games

 4. put another if else on distribution method so that if user with 0 workout they do not get part of the distribution